scrudgey/DJ2020/burglar_v2.md

     icons for codes in escape menu

 clicking unzips

 dont replace panel when in electrical view? / panel goes somewhere else

-    the quad has a size in world space the quad is a distance from the camera the camera has a fov (The vertical field of view of the Camera, in degrees)

-         /|
-      /   | h/2
-   /θ/2     |
-*----------
-     d
-tan θ = h / 2d
-h = 2 d tan θ/2

 * if we are going to scale perfectly, then we need:
 * shared material needs a reset of sorts